-Which is exactly what Brian and I found ourselves doing seven years ago when we lived with two kiddos under three in Brooklyn.
+This negative feeling is exactly what Brian—my husband and Tinkergarten co-founder—and I were experiencing eleven years ago when we lived in Brooklyn with two kiddos under age three.
 We resented the darkness, the change in schedule, and how it limited our outdoor time.
 But then we realized we didn't want our kids to see us railing against the inevitable changes in life—weren't we trying to prepare them to roll with whatever life handed them?

 “There is nothing permanent except change.” —Heraclitus

-There are light festivals around the world, from the Mid-Autumn Festival celebrated in China and Vietnam to Germany's St. Martin's Day festival.
-And nearly every faith tradition has a winter holiday that involves light—from the Hanukkah menorah to Christmas tree lights to the Mishumaa Saba (The Seven Candles) of Kwanzaa.
-This Fall Lantern Walk tradition is tapping into that same universal power of light, hope and community—nothing new, but never more needed than now.
+It turns out, the whole thing is rather universal.
+There are lantern and light festivals all over the world roughly around this time of year, from the Mid-Autumn Festival celebrated in China and Vietnam to Germany's St. Martin's Day festival.
+This Fall Lantern Walk tradition is tapping into that same power of light, hope and community.

 “Thanks to impermanence, everything is possible.” —Thich Nhat Hanh